 “One potential use of NEST is to generate better evidence for medical device evaluation and regulatory decision-making throughout the device innovation cycle,” Bakul Patel, CDRH associate director for digital health, told Focus

 .
-The goal “at this time” is to launch Pre-Cert version 1.0 by December, which is “within FDA’s current statutory and regulatory authorities in 2019.”
+The agency's goal “at this time” is to develop Pre-Cert version 1.0 by December 2018 and have the program “available for pilot testing within FDA’s current statutory and regulatory authorities in 2019.”

 The last comment period closed in June, with 11 submissions posted on the working model version 0.2.
 These include GE Healthcare and the Clinical Decision Support Coalition (CDS), which expressed concerns over regulatory burden and FDA staffing challenges.